micro-manager/micro-manager.github.io/_pages/Utilities.md

     one camera (namely, the "Master" camera) to the trigger input of other cameras (the "Slave" camera(s)).

-    &lt;INCLUDE Note text="The "Master" must be the last numbered "Physical Camera", since several frames can be acquired by one camera before the next camera starts acquiring. e.g. Set "Physical Camera 1" to Slave, and "Physical Camera 2" to Master.😎"&gt;
+    &lt;include notice icon="info" content="The "Master" must be the last numbered "Physical Camera", since several frames can be acquired by one camera before the next camera starts acquiring. e.g. Set "Physical Camera 1" to Slave, and "Physical Camera 2" to Master.😎"&gt;